M. Night Shyamalan’s Glass: Fusion of shards

 Glass (2019), at 129 minutes M. Night Shyamalan‘s longest film, is the final work of a trilogy.
 Spanning seven important characters and an extraordinary number of events, it is a narratively complex work.
 In this, the finale proves to be as tonally diverse as the previous instalments: Unbreakable (2000), a meditative mood piece, and Split (2016), a character-oriented suspense film.

 With Glass, Shyamalan has gone for his new Split team of cinematographer Mike Gioulakis and composer West Dylan Thordson.
 This probably means a definite change of style.
-However much I like the director’s rejuvenation with the last three films, I still feel his four contemplative, methodical, often bleak mood pieces from 1999 to 2004 are in the long run artistically and visually richer than his new more energetic works.
+However much I like the director’s rejuvenation with the last three films, I still feel his four contemplative, methodical, often bleak mood pieces from 1999 to 2004 are, in the long run, artistically and visually richer than his new, more energetic works.
 At 49 Shyamalan’s films are more youthful than at 29!
 They are very vigorous, however, and Glass is far from bereft from visual style – there is even a Wes Anderson trick at one point, with a 360 degree camera movement, swish-panning between four clearly marked stops on each side of the “square”.

 The most static scene in Glass, a therapy session collecting all the superbeings, lasting about ten minutes.

 Early parts of Glass deliver quite a few rather static, dialogue-heavy situations – normally not this author’s cup of tea, but the considerable amount of information is conveyed through well-acted scenes that generally contain enough character moments and are shot in a sufficiently interesting way to avoid the info-dump feeling.
 The chess-like battle of wills makes situations transcend mere dialogue.
-There are also an emotional intensity and an authorial vision to the proceedings that convince one to go along, and it definitely leads somewhere.
+There are also an emotional intensity and an authorial vision to the proceedings that persuades one to go along, and it definitely leads somewhere.
 (The deepened perspective of repeat viewings reveals the full extent of the tiny touches, discipline and meticulousness of the calmer parts of the film.)

 The puzzle pieces are so complex and intelligently handled that I left my first viewing in a state of euphoria.
 The many twists and turns, the ever-expanding narrative, the plans-within-plans-within-plans and – mostly felt at first but confirmed and enriched on subsequent viewings – a structural beauty both within this film and in seamless communication with the previous instalments: all this provided a tremendous uplift.
 (Later viewings have produced another form of ecstasy as it becomes clearer, from the point when Mr. Glass becomes active, how seamlessly, efficiently and methodical the events, and mini-events within each scene, are orchestrated, with super-intense effect, also greatly helped by composer Thordson’s hypnotic growlings and rumblings.)
 The experience was not purely intellectual, however, for the dying seconds of the film inspired a profound emotional response.

 Feelings were also stirred every time Anya Taylor-Joy graced the screen as Casey.
 Even though her part is much smaller than in Split, her elfin face, dark eyes and intensely sincere demeanour turn her into an emotional force of nature.
-Her bravery and spirited connection with Kevin and his identities are always moving – even the hostile personalities can sense her compassion – especially her physical proximity, always free from all reserve or hesitation, to a sometimes dangerous entity.
+Her bravery and spirited connection with Kevin and his identities are always moving – even the hostile personalities can sense her compassion – especially her physical proximity, always without any reserve or hesitation, to a sometimes dangerous entity.
 Like water is for David Dunn, The Beast’s weakness is precisely the emotional bond with her that was forged in the transcendent moment facing Casey in her cage in Split, two victims of abuse recognising each other.
-As if a harbinger of her future importance to the plot, it is her arrival at the hospital that opens up the geography of the location: for the first time we see the long, narrow park leading up to the building, and when she exits on the other side, the soon-to-be-pivotal shiny skyscraper in the distance is revealed.
-(Later, a view of that long park is spliced with the dizzyingly extended pink room in an inspired touch of editing.)

 Taylor-Joy is a gift that keeps on giving inspiration for Shyamalan: Casey’s epiphany while finding truth in comic books is hallucinatory and hypnotic.
 Via the comic book Casey relives her meeting of minds with The Beast through the cell door in Split.
 This is a pivotal moment that renews her motivation to help Kevin, after first having refused to assist the psychiatrist in treating him.

-Otherwise and even though lurking in the shadows early on, as the title indicates, this is Samuel L. Jackson‘s film, as Mr. Glass.
+Otherwise and even though merely lurking in the shadows early on, as the title indicates, this is Samuel L. Jackson‘s film, as Mr. Glass.
 (He does not speak until more than an hour into the story!)
 His criminal mastermind projects superhuman calm and gravitas while mercilessly manipulating his surroundings – and like in Unbreakable he is still providing running meta-analysis of the action seen as an archetypal comic book plot.
 When he eventually takes over the film, Jackson does a marvellous job of “selling” the whole thing, acting with infectious relish and a number of great lines.
 His behaviour towards Kevin’s identities is fascinatingly split: he is genuinely respectful and honest with them, while at the same time telling them exactly what they want to hear, in order to win them over to his cause.

 As the story’s centre, he gets fierce competition from James McAvoy as the multi-personality Kevin Wendell Crumb, including The Horde and The Beast, who probably has more screen time and gets to show us some hitherto unseen identities that Split did not have room for.
 He performs The Beast with absolute, fearsome conviction and the other identities with richly detailed, quicksilver precision.
-It is only with the now firm connection back to Unbreakable that we realise how ideal, with his chorus of competing feelings and fears, Kevin is as an embodiment of the earlier film’s themes of faith and doubt.
-Bruce Willis as David Dunn, the unbreakable man from the first film, is still stoic but more anonymous.
-In the early stages there is a recurring motif of interweaving scenes involving all these three characters, through unexpected crosscutting, as if David and Elijah (Mr. Glass) are added to the identities of Kevin, as further manifestations of the same phenomenon and possible mental cases.
+It is only with the now firm connection back to Unbreakable that we realise how ideal – with his chorus of competing feelings and fears – Kevin is as an embodiment of the earlier film’s themes of faith and doubt.

 It was a pleasure to see Spencer Treat Clark again as David’s son Joseph, pushing thirty but boyish, naïve and socially awkward.
 Charlayne Woodard returns too as Mr. Glass’s now elderly mother.
 Sarah Paulson is the only new element in the mix, cool and intelligent, as the android-looking Dr. Staple, a psychiatrist who tries to convince the three captured superbeings that their powers are merely products of their delusions.
+Both master manipulators, she is the exact opposite force of Mr. Glass in Unbreakable, who built up David’s faith in himself as a superhero.

 The cool Dr. Staple.

-Two of her battle-of-the-will dialogues with respectively Casey and the Patricia personality are executed in tight close-ups playing hypnotically on her large dark eyes (although Casey’s eyes are even more intense).
+Two of her battle-of-wills dialogues with respectively Casey and the Patricia personality are executed in tight close-ups playing hypnotically on her large dark eyes (although Casey’s eyes are even more intense).
 The pink room scene is very interesting.
-The Dennis personality is shot in close-ups with three bright windows behind him – the multiple windows reflect Kevin’s disorder, and there is a “threefold motif” in the film – but in reflection of his solid, dependable character he is always scrupulously centered, his head obscuring the middle window.
+The Dennis personality is shot in close-ups with three bright windows behind him – the multiple windows reflect Kevin’s disorder, and there is also a “threefold motif” in the film – but in reflection of his solid, dependable character he is always scrupulously centered, his head obscuring the middle window.
 Then Kevin is forced into the light, after a vertigo effect has pulled the wall behind him closer, pushing the outer windows half-way out of the frame, leaving just one intact, which reflects Kevin’s status as the main, original personality.
-When the Patricia personality has the light, not only are the three windows fully back, but as she is getting increasingly insecure while Dr. Staple sows doubts about The Beast’s powers, over several cuts she becomes more and more uncentered in relation to the window behind her, losing her equilibrium and confidence.
-Hedwig is always shot from an angle denying him an orderly relationship with the background, reflecting the wild nature of this 9-year-old personality.
-So we see that, exactly like in the psychiatric sessions in Split, even apparently very conventionally shot scenes are governed by subtle, expressive choices.
-(Elijah too is often connected to shiny windows, for example here and here.)

 Patricia when she is still holding her own (although nevertheless slightly off-centre).
 She will be forced progressively to the left, however, in relation to the window directly behind her.